 ISL AlwaysOn 2.2.5+

 In ISL AlwaysOn 2.2.5, bandwidth usage was reduced.
-ISL AlwaysOn sends a ping packet to ISL Conference Proxy server in order to maintain online status every 30 seconds.
+ISL AlwaysOn sends a ping packet to the ISL Conference Proxy server in order to maintain online status every 30 seconds.
 There used to be additional packets sent every 5 seconds which were not required.
-This additional packet sending was removed, packets are now appended to ping packet, which results in less network traffic.
+This additional packet sending was removed, and packets are now appended to ping packet, which results in less network traffic.

 The ping packet to the server is 131 bytes every 30 seconds to the server, and the server will respond to each ping with the same packet.

 For bandwidth, when a remote computer is available, ISL AlwaysOn uses ping packets to keep alive the connection.

 Once ISL AlwaysOn service program registers with the server, it will only send a ping packet every 30 seconds.
 The server will respond to each ping with the same packet.
 Below the application level packet, there is an SSL layer that wraps application data.